poljvd/hyperion-webapp/README.md

 ## FAQ
 - I got a 403 error when loading the webpage.
 _Check if index.php exists in the /home/pi/www folder and check the permissions on the file (change with chmod -R 775 /home/pi/www)_
+- I got an error when clicking a button.
+_Check the owner of the index.php file in /home/pi/www (change with chown -R pi:www-data /home/pi/www)_

 ## License
 This software is released under the GPL license